 - For first time drivers you will need to make sure you have completed the TLSAE school, you can do so by clicking here

 - Driving Skill Test appointments must be scheduled at least one day in advance.
+Please note: Due to Covid-19, at this time, we are only administering Driving Skills Tests to residents of Suwannee, Hamilton and Madison County residents.
 Please call 386.362.2816 for an appointment.

 - Due to safety concerns for our staff and for our citizens we will not administer driving skills test in extreme weather conditions.

-- For Road Test Appointments, please be on time and no more than 5 minutes late (if more than 5 minutes late you will need to reschedule your appointment).
+- For Driving Skills Test Appointments, please be on time and no more than 5 minutes late (if more than 5 minutes late you will need to reschedule your appointment).
+When arriving at the office, you are required to present your learners permit, current auto insurance card and current registration to the clerk prior to the test.

 Customers may be eligible to renew their license online; however, the FLHSMV encourages customers without REAL ID compliant driver licenses or ID cards to renew in an office.